wtsi-hgi/hgi-web/isomorphic-frontend/README.md

 ./boot.sh
 ```

-This will start the frontend behind a reverse proxy in the container,
+This will start the frontend behind a reverse proxy at `app/test` in the
-through port 80 by default.
+container, through port 80 by default.